For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 The filters remove debris that might cause the system harm, like dust, dirt, and metal particles, and the desiccants remove moisture.

-What’s the reason for removing moisture?
+What’s the motivation for removing moisture?

-Next is the low-pressure section.
+Next is the reduced-pressure segment.

 The Low-Pressure Side